qinghuading513/diagnostic-of-Q-G-omega-equation/README.md

 ifort diabatic.term3.f

-Based on these monthly fields of terms 1 to 3, we further calculate their linear trends in the annual mean fields using various conventional approaches, which are listed below.
+Based on the monthly fields of terms 1–3, we further calculate their linear trends and related relationships using the following code and their annual-mean fields.

+trend.f is used to calculate linear trends of 2-D fields over a given time interval

+corr.f computes the Pearson correlation between two fields at every grid point

 References